 Skip to main content

-This trial installation guide provides the steps for setting up and installing the SettleMint Blockchain Transformation Platform on a managed Kubernetes cluster.
+This sandbox installation guide provides the steps for setting up and installing the SettleMint Blockchain Transformation Platform on a managed Kubernetes cluster.
 The guide assumes a prior understanding of Kubernetes, Helm, Google Kubernetes Engine (GKE), and other relevant technologies.

 Contents